My Dog is Diabetic … NOW WHAT!!

 When we found out our Nattie girl had canine diabetes, we were upset and scared but mostly in the dark about what diabetes actually is and how to manage it.
 Online searches provided technical information (which we desperately needed), but what really helped reassure and comfort us were the stories of others who were caring for diabetic pets.

 NOTE: There is no substitute for your veterinarian’s guidance.
-This lens merely shares our experiences and is not intended as advice or instruction.
+This article merely shares our experiences and is not intended as advice or instruction.

 December 5 – 8, 2017